Mark-Assessment/r-troaca-bmi-M2-2/README.md

 ### **Target Audiences:**

-- Users looking to see a comedy show.
+- Users looking to calculate their BMI.
-- Users who want to see what comedians are performing at The Giggly Fox.
+- Users who want to see what different BMI ranges are there and potential health problems that may occur.
-- Users that want to get in contact with the comedy club and make a booking.
+- Users that want to be able to easily access the website from their mobile device as well as their other devices.

 ### **User Stories:**

 - As a user I want to see the subject matter of the page.
-- As a user I want to be able to easily navigate the page to find what I require in a quickly manner.
-- As a user I want to find the dates and times of show that I am interested in, without too much trouble.
+- As a new user, I want to easily find the BMI calculator on the website's homepage so that I can quickly determine my BMI without navigating through multiple pages.
-- As a user I want to be able to find what comedians are performing at this venue.
+- As a health-conscious individual, I want the BMI calculator to provide me with a clear breakdown of what different BMI ranges mean in terms of health and potential risks, helping me understand the implications of my result.
+- As a fitness enthusiast, I want the BMI calculator to allow me to input both metric and imperial measurements, giving me the flexibility to use the unit system I'm most comfortable with.
-- As a user I want to be able to contact the club easily.
+- As a mobile user, I want the website to be responsive and the BMI calculator to be easily accessible and functional on my smartphone or tablet, ensuring a seamless experience regardless of the device I'm using.

 ### **Site Aims:**

 - To inform the user what the website is about.
 - To insure the user that the website is fluid and can be navigated at ease every step of their experience.
-- To inform the user on the show dates and entrance times.
+- To allow the user to easily access the calculator and offer the possibility to switch between unit systems.
-- To inform the user on the comedians that perform at The Giggly Fox and provide extra details about them.
+- To inform the user on how to use the BMI calculator.
-- To provide a manner of contacting the venue.
-- To provide the ability to subscribe to a newsletter that will inform the user on any shows added to our show list and their respective lineups.
+- To inform the user on what different BMI ranges mean and understand the implications of their result.

 ### **How Will This Be Achieved:**

-- The landing page of the website provides the user a description of the comedy club and how it became one of the top comedy clubs in the country.
+- The landing page of the website provides the user a description of what the BMI represents.
+- The site shows the calculator close to the top of the page, to allow the users to quickly be able to calculate their BMI.
-- The site provides clear information on the club's
+- The site provides information on how to use the BMI calculator.
-  - Upcoming shows
-  - Comedians
-- The site provides a method of contacting the club and offers as well as the address of the club and the phone number where the club can be contacted, in the Contact section of the website.
-- The site provides the user a method of subscribing to a newsletter, that will be sent twice a month and inform the user with the new shows that have been added and their dates and entrance times, as well as the comedians that will perform on the day of the show.
+- The site provides the user an easy to read chart of different BMI ranges, as well as additional information about each result.
+- The users are able to find at the bottom of the page, additional answers to some frequently asked questions.

 ### **Wireframes:**